legend-exp/remage/docs/manual/install.md

 }
 ```

-Now after refreshing JupyterLab/VSCode you should be able to find the "remage" kernel in your notebooks!
+Now after refreshing JupyterLab/VSCode you should be able to find the "remage container" kernel in your notebooks!